bitrix24/b24restdocs/api-reference/imopenlines/tutorials.md

-# Scenarios Using Open Lines
+# Scenarios Using Open Channels

 {% if build == 'dev' %}